-84 https://biochar-zero.com/construction-industry/biochar-in-asphalt/ Assessment of State Agency Protocols Related to Innovative Wood Products - Draft Report sector, although at least one county and two private schools have employed the approach.
-The Sonrisa project is the only mass timber project directly sponsored by a State agency (but note there have been mass timber projects at State educational institutions, apparently designed by their architects and engineers rather than DGS or DSA).
+84 https://biochar-zero.com/construction-industry/biochar-in-asphalt/ Assessment of State Agency Protocols Related to Innovative Wood Products - Final Report

+Sonrisa project is the only mass timber project directly sponsored by a State agency (but note there have been mass timber projects at State educational institutions, apparently designed by their architects and engineers rather than DGS or DSA).
 All mass timber projects depend on materials imported from other states or countries.